Why Budva is the easiest entry point in Montenegro

 Three factors drive most foreign-buyer demand in Budva.

 First, rental income.
 Budva delivers Montenegro's highest gross short-term rental yields — typically 7–12% on apartments managed actively during the May–October season.
 Coastal towns elsewhere in Montenegro can match this in peak weeks but rarely sustain it across the whole season.
+For a head-to-head comparison, see our Budva vs Kotor comparison.

 Second, liquidity.
 Because Budva is the most active market in the country, you can sell when you want to.
 Other Montenegrin towns are illiquid by comparison: a property that needs to sell in a hurry might sit on the market for many months.
 Budva tends to clear faster.
+If you are weighing the bay instead, see our Kotor property guide.

 Third, infrastructure and access.
 Tivat International Airport is 20 minutes away; Podgorica Airport is just over an hour.
 International flights run year-round.
 The town has full medical facilities, English-speaking dental practices, modern supermarkets, and an established expat community of Russian, German, British, Turkish and Israeli buyers.